-From a queerfeminist and diasporic perspective and through the thematic themes: locality, identities and activism, Black Archives Sweden will collect photographs, video-and sound collections, letters, oral histories, ephemera and social media posts to construct new community archives.
-These archives will collect, document, present and activate Afro-Swedish and black people in Sweden’s experiences, stories, and productions (cultural, social, political and creative), for principally other Afro-Swedes and black people.
+From a queerfeminist and diasporic perspective and through the thematic themes: locality, identities and activism, Black Archives Sweden will collect photographs, video-and sound collections, letters, texts, oral histories, ephemera and social media posts to construct new community archives.
+These archives will collect, document, present and activate Afro-Swedish and Black people in Sweden’s experiences, stories, and productions (cultural, social, political and creative), for principally other Afro-Swedes and Black people.

 Moreover, Black Archives Sweden will act as a place and space for meeting, constructive and healing dialogues, learning, where Afro-Swedes’ experiences are always the starting point.
 It is a place where Afro-Swedes do not need to always exist in opposition or reaction against whiteness, but can exist and create on our own premises.